 Fixed interest rates

 Property bonds usually have fixed rates of annual interest over a fixed term.
 The amounts repaid are usually regular income payments, or in one lump-sum at the end of the agreed term for investment.

-Investors often look for options where their capital is protected and investments that are secured against property and land are considered some of the safest options available.
+Investors often look for options where their capital is protected: investments secured against property and land are considered to be safer than not having a secured asset.